 When a business has created some form of pollution in the environment: it is always the third party affected first.
 Third-party include the customers/clients, public living near the production site, and the area’s property.
 Third-party damage can be bodily injuries or property damage due to pollution caused by business activity.
 A business will always be liable if a third party is affected by the pollution their company has created.
 In these cases, the business will pay for medical care, repair, compensation and more.

 For example, if a small village has noticed that more and more children are falling sick due to the air pollution caused by a factory nearby.
-The citizen of the town has full rights to sue the company and demand compensation for their illness.
+The town’s citizen has full rights to sue the company and demand compensation for their illness.
 The company will have to pay the compensation costs and may have to temporally shut down to improve their process, which will fit the environmental needs.
 The example will cost the business a significant financial loss due to the compensation fees and production shut down.

 When a third party is affected, environmental insurance will pay for the bodily injuries or property damage.
 Additionally, the insurance company will also provide business interruption costs to operate again in the future without losing too much income.
 Therefore, environmental insurance can save a business considerable money and brand value when the problems are solved quickly and effectively.